top of page

 Ultimate Spider-Man: Web-Warriors Season 3

-Keeps it fresh by expanding the team into an Avengers Academy.
-Breaks out the Spider-Verse mixing up animation styles 4 years before the film & ends in a Contest Of Champions crossover with Avengers Assemble & Hulk Agents of SMASH.
+It's kept fresh by expanding the team into an Avengers Academy and mixed up animation styles for alternate Spider-Men years before the Spider-Verse film.
+The finale is a fun Contest Of Champions crossover with Avengers Assemble and Hulk and the Agents of SMASH.

 Premiere: Jun 7, 2013